-- 12. Water samples will be collected at the beginning of the test and then at 12-hour intervals until the test is over at hour 72.
+- 12. Water samples will be collected at the beginning of the test and then at 12-hour intervals until the test is over.
 Electrical conductivity, temperature, and pH readings will be taken occasionally through the test. - 13.
 When the pumping portion of the test is complete, the pump will be turned off and the recovery portion of the test will commence.
 This portion of the test is as important as the pumping portion and may yield more accurate data for the pumping well because turbulence caused by the pump is eliminated.
 The recovery section of the test is performed using the same methodology as the pumping portion of the test.
 The time at which the pump is turned off is recorded, and water level recovery measurements are taken at the same time intervals as the water level drawdown measurements (see tables above), with zero time being the time when the pump was turned off.
 Total time and time since the pump was turned off are recorded.
 Full recovery often takes longer than the length of the pumping test.
 It may be necessary to measure water levels at intervals for several weeks before full recovery occurs.

 Even with the best planning, errors and mishaps occur.
 The effects of most errors (e.g., erroneous readings, missing readings, or fluctuations in pumping rates) can be accounted for during the analysis if the technician keeps adequate and accurate notes.
-RHR personnel will maintain a field log book in which all pertinent information, such as weather, temperatures, barometric pressure, changes in pumping rates, pump shutdowns, etc. will be logged.
+RHR personnel will maintain a field log book in which all pertinent information, such as weather, temperatures, barometric pressure, changes in pumping rates, pump shutdowns, changes in valve position and flow rate if any as a result of those adjustments, etc. will be logged.